whoward/docs/markdown/reference/test-configuration.md

 ### Alternative Job Annotation Methods

-As an alternative to the settings you can provide in advance, Sauce has two additional methods by which tests can set a subset of the job settings described earlier.
+As an alternative to the settings that you can provide in advance, Sauce has two additional methods by which tests can set a subset of the job settings described earlier.
 These are generally used to update the job with information that couldn't be foreseen at the time the test was created, like the pass/fail status of a test.
 The methods are:

   * Selenium 1's setContext()